SireneNova/Portfolio/JavaScript/LoginPage/ReadMe.md

 * The page works as expected.
 * I learned there are different formats for validating emails.
 * I also learned that it is not straightforward to disable CSS functionality such as hover.
-This had to be done indiractly by adding and removing html classes.
+This had to be done indirectly by adding and removing html classes.
 * All files can be downloaded in loginPage.zip.
 The html file is loginStyled.html.

 [login page]: https://github.com/rebeccapizano/Portfolio/tree/master/HTML-CSS/LoginPage